Kingston Black Cider Apple

 Malus domestica 'Kingston Black'

 Classified as a 'bittersharp' apple, the English consider it to be the standard cultivar for making a high-quality, single variety cider.
-A good harvest of medium-size, dark red apples; ripens early October.
+Originally from Somerset and first mentioned in the 1826 catalog of the London Horticultural Society.
+A good harvest of small-to-medium, dark red apples; ripens early October.
+From WSU: tannin (percent tannic acid): 0.15; Acid (percent malic acid): 0.61; pH: 3.51; SG: 1.055; oBrix 13.3.
 Don't eat it; cider it!

-Blooms mid-late bloom (category 4).
+Blooms mid-late bloom, group 4.
 May have less tannins in warmer growing regions.
 High chill: 1000+ hours for best production.
-Tree tends to remain smaller and exhibits mild vigor.
+Tree tends to remain smaller and exhibits mild vigor; will need excellent growing conditions to perform at its best.

 Sun: Full Sun